How to Develop Authentic Leadership

 So, how do you develop Authentic Leadership?

-Being inconsistent in communication and actions, reneging on promises, breaking confidentiality are all sure fire ways of disengaging the senior team as well as employees.
+Being inconsistent in communication and actions, reneging on promises, breaking confidentiality are all sure-fire ways of disengaging the senior team as well as employees.
 The number of actively non-engaged workers is reported to be rising considerably, especially among the Millennials, who now constitute around 50% of employed individuals.
-Add this to the lively war for talent, the highest employment figures for almost fourty years, and the negative impact of Brexit in the UK on the influx of skilled EU workers, leaders cannot afford to appear insincere or disingenuous in front of their teams, let alone their increasingly savvy, informed and social-media literate customers.
+Add this to the lively war for talent and the likely negative impact of Brexit on the UK, and leaders cannot afford to appear insincere or disingenuous in front of their teams, let alone their increasingly savvy,well-informed and social-media literate customers.
 As with any relationship, once trust and respect are lost, it takes years to be regained, if at all.

 Ways for leaders to develop Authentic Leadership include: